suhan-paradkar/Libgenbot-UI/README.md

-# Libgenbot
+# Libgenbot-UI
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fsuhan-paradkar%2FLibgenbot&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 Libgenbot is a Bot written in Python to download PDFs from libgen.
-It is a fork of PyPaperBot, and is inspired by it Currently in alpha, please leave feedback and report issues
+It is a fork of PyPaperBot, and is inspired by it Currently in beta, please leave feedback and report issues This is the UI version of Libgenbot.. and is at a very preliminary stage.

 ## Installation

 Use pip to install LibgenBot
+You need to have Python-Tkinter alresdy installed for this package

 ```
 pip3 install Libgenbot